yoko-vicky/yoko-vicky/README.md

 ---

 Thanks for stopping by!
-If any of these projects resonate with you, or if you're looking for a Senior Frontend Engineer with a UX-informed approach, feel free to reach out — I'm always open to thoughtful collaboration.
+If any of these projects resonate with you, or if you're looking for a Collaborative & Independent Frontend Developer with a UX focus, feel free to reach out — I'm always open to thoughtful collaboration.